jacomof/DataVis/README.md

 -The scene Assets/Scenes/MainScene contains the standard environment that can be used to visualize any of the non experimental technique variations

 -The folder ExperimentData contains the input used in the experiment, with an extra column on the left that identifies the input.
 When used, this column should be removed

+I do not claim ownership nor credit for the external tools utilized (tobii SDK and several Unity packages).
+Additionally, this project cannot be used for commercial purposes unless a commercial license is obtained from the relevant vendors.